joelwaymack/angular-docker-example/README.md

-# angular-docker-example
+# Angular Containerization Example

-An example of containerizing an Angular application.
+This repo shows how to containerize an Angular app for deployments.